-Sprout is always looking for ways to increase student and community involvement; if you are interested in volunteering or working with Sprout, bringing a class or group to the garden for educational purposes, etc., please contact email@example.com or coordinator Marlee Rutledge at firstname.lastname@example.org.
+Sprout is always looking for ways to increase student and community involvement; if you are interested in volunteering with Sprout, bringing a class or group to the garden for educational purposes, etc., please contact email@example.com or coordinator Marlee Rutledge at firstname.lastname@example.org.

 Anyone who volunteers or participates in the garden is welcome to take home produce.
 Surplus produce is placed in the Free Little Pantry, located adjacent to the Sprout Garden.
 Produce and non-perishable items are available for all - take what you need, leave what you can!
 Visit the Little Pantries Facebook page for more information.